-Arteta Out: 4 reasons Arsenal need to replace manager after PSG defeat
+Arteta out: 4 reasons Arsenal need to replace manager after PSG defeat

 Arsenal’s five-years-and-still-counting drought may simply be down to a simple factor – Arteta is bereft of a trophy-winning mentality.

 Since 2020, Erik Ten Hag has come in, managed a worse team and won two trophies.
 Thomas Tuchel lifted the coveted UCL while Slot slotted in seamlessly to win a league title.
-Eddie Howe helped Newcastle to break their own 70-year barren spell.
-David Moyes clinched the UEFA Conference League with West Ham.
+Eddie Howe helped Newcastle to break their 70-year barren spell and David Moyes clinched the UEFA Conference League with West Ham.

 It may be simple and straightforward as Arteta lacking the decisive edge when it comes to what matters most in football – winning trophies.